 It’s bottled at 46% ABV, and the only cask type that is specified is the oldest single malt component that has been matured in ex-sherry butts, so I suppose the others must be matured in ex-bourbon casks.

-Fresh apple with a light hint of mint, honey and citrus.
+Fresh apple with a hint of mint, honey, citrus and some kind of pepper.

-There’s loads going on here.
-The first entrant is lime and fresh stone fruit, followed by a floral character and lots of honey.
-Pepper comes in at the end, it’s quite intense but mixes well with the honey and creates a nice long and spicy finish.
+The first entrant is fresh stone fruit, citrus, followed by a floral character, some vanilla, and honey.
+There’s pepper at the end, it’s quite intense, but mixes with the fruity and floral flavours and creates a long spicy finish.

 Read more about Chapel Gate and The Gael here.